amireskandariii/fluidsimulation/README.md

-# 2D Fluid Simulation with VisPy
+# 2D Fluid Simulation using Navier-Stokes Equations

 This project implements a real-time fluid simulation using the Navier-Stokes equations for incompressible flow in two dimensions.
 The simulation visualizes the movement of fluid within a box, showing how it interacts with the boundaries and itself over time.